soali3107/soali3107.github.io/README.md

 This is my personal site.
-Check it out here
+Check it out here:

 https://soali3107.github.io